gmu-gd/type22-fall/schedule/index.md

 * P2: Critique
 * Separations (Demo)
 * Paragraphs II (Slides)
-* E5: Manipulations
-* E6: In the News
+* E5: In the News

 #### Due Next Class
-* E5: Manipulations
-* E6: In the News
+* E5: In the News
 * P2 Final: Printed full color and separations

 ---